Guide to Painless Projects

 Set up a meeting at least six weeks before your communications piece is needed.
 Call Communications at X6603 to get started.

 Once your copy is written and approved by the appropriate individual, we will schedule a meeting where you will submit your copy and discuss the project.
-Note: Our office does not begin layout on your job until we have your final, approved copy.
-Please send your copy to Editorial Director Jen Kulier via e-mail (firstname.lastname@example.org) as a Microsoft Word attachment.
+Note: Our office will be happy to begin layout on your job once we have your final, approved copy.
+Please send your copy to Editorial Director Jen Kulier via e-mail (email@example.com) as a Microsoft Word attachment.

 Review and sign off on your project before it goes to press.
 You will see a layout, or proof, of your project before it is printed.
 You and your department are responsible for proofreading and confirming the accuracy of all copy.
 If mailing is involved, you are also responsible for postage, and postal or mail-house coordination.
 (We normally allow two days for proof review.
 If you anticipate needing more time for this step, please mention it during the meeting so we can schedule accordingly.)